Location-Aware Pretraining for Medical Difference Visual Question Answering: Related Work

-Difference-based methods like ReAL \cite{10.1007/978-3-031-72086-4_61, hu2023expert} compute pixel-level residual images and pass them through a separate visual encoder.
-While theoretically appealing, computing residual images through subtraction is highly sensitive to spatial misalignment if no prior image registration is performed \cite{10.1007/978-3-031-72086-4_61}, introducing noise into the VQA pipeline.
+Explicit difference modeling methods, such as ReAL \cite{10.1007/978-3-031-72086-4_61, hu2023expert}, directly compute visual changes by generating pixel-level residual images, which are then processed by a separate visual encoder.
+Although conceptually appealing, this approach is highly sensitive to spatial misalignment between scans.
+Without careful image registration, simple pixel-wise subtraction can amplify noise and introduce spurious differences, ultimately degrading the robustness of the VQA pipeline \cite{10.1007/978-3-031-72086-4_61}.

-Finally, intermediate reasoning approaches such as RG-AG \cite{serra2025grounding} adopt a two-stage pipeline that first generates a descriptive radiology report to serve as context for the final answer.
-While this leverages the reasoning power of LLMs, it creates an information bottleneck where visual nuances not captured in the intermediate text are lost.
-In contrast to these approaches, we propose a domain-adaptive pretraining strategy that directly enforces fine-grained, location-aware understanding without relying on fragile pixel subtraction or intermediate textual bottlenecks.
+Intermediate reasoning approaches, including RG‑AG \cite{serra2025grounding}, employ a two-stage pipeline in which a descriptive radiology report is first generated and then used as contextual input to answer downstream questions.
+While this strategy effectively leverages the reasoning capabilities of large language models, it introduces an information bottleneck: visual details not captured in the intermediate textual description are irreversibly lost.
+In contrast, our method avoids both fragile pixel-level differencing and lossy textual intermediates by introducing a domain-adaptive pretraining framework that directly enforces fine-grained, location-aware visual understanding—an essential requirement for reliable medical difference reasoning.